dmtlvn/trainconfig/README.md

 2. In your terminal start the control panel and follow the provided URL:
 ```
-traincontrol [PORT]  # by default it runs on a 8501 port
+trainconfig [PORT]  # by default it runs on a 8501 port
 ```

 ### Known Issues